Official website of Mu-CAR project, a Bourgogne-Franche-Comté regional project and inter-Graduate Schools EIPHI&TRANSBIO oct.2024-jan.2028

-Main coordinator : Philippe Canalda, FEMTO-ST, uMLP/STGi (UFR)/Dpt Multimédia et Informatique, Montbéliard
+Mu-CAR project coordinator (main) and scientific (computer science) responsible of this project: Philippe Canalda, FEMTO-ST-EIPHI, uMLP/STGi (UFR)/Dpt Multimédia et Informatique, Montbéliard

-Coordinator CRESE-TRANSBIO : Vincent Bertrand, CRESE, uMLP/STGi (UFR)/Dpt AES-Droit, Belfort
+Coordinator CRESE-TRANSBIO and scientific (economy and behaviour) responsible of this project: Vincent Bertrand, CRESE, uMLP/STGi (UFR)/Dpt AES-Droit, Belfort

 UTBM Coordinator: Oumaya Baala, FEMTO-ST, UTBM, Belfort